com-480-data-visualization/OutOfTouch/README.md

 ### Exploratory Data Analysis

-The notebooks associated with the data analysis are located under the `\src` folder.
-For the current milestone, each dataset is processed in a separate notebook file, but the main visualizations displayed in this section are done in the ```Milestone1``` notebook.
-The analysis revolves around the idea of changing behaviors in terms of means of transport in NYC, specifically during the COVID period.
+The notebooks associated with the data analysis are located under the ``/src`` folder.
+Each dataset is processed in a separate notebook file for the current milestone, but the main visualizations displayed in this section are done in the ```Milestone 1``` notebook.
+The analysis focuse around changing behaviors in terms of means of transport in NYC, specifically during the COVID-19 pandemic period.

-First, it is clear that the number of taxi rides drastically drops at the start of the pandemic, with the trend of decrease continuing to 2022.
-On the other hand, the number of bike rides has slightly increased, having a recurrent pattern of rises and falls depending on the season.
+Clearly, the number of taxi rides drastically dropped at the start of the pandemic, with the decrease trend continuing to 2022.
+However, the number of bike rides has slightly increased, with a recurrent pattern of rises and falls depending on the season.

 ![](/images/rides_per_year_month.png)

-Here we plot a heatmap over a NYC geomap which shows the distribution of the taxi (left) and bike (right) start locations before COVID.
-We can see that taxi rides span a bigger area of the city.
-Further in this project, we will analyze how the trend of this distribution changes.
+We plot a heatmap over an NYC map, showing the distribution of the taxi (left) and bike (right) start locations before COVID-19.
+We see that taxi rides span a bigger area of the city.
+In this project, we will analyze how this distribution trend changes.

 <div style="display: flex">
     <img src="/images/taxi_heatmap_before_covid.png" width="49%" height="500" />